 Using RESTCONF

-WEB application developers have different tools and a resource-oriented data model which tends to keep them from adopting NETCONF over SSH as a programatic interface.
+WEB application developers have different tools and a resource-oriented data model which tends to keep them from adopting NETCONF over SSH as a programmatic interface.

 It must support the FastCGI API, which is used by the restconf program for REST access to the netconfd-pro server